Nirvana-Blockchain/Nirvana/README.md

 # Nirvana
-It is an Open Source Framework for Blockchain Infrastructure setup.
+It is an Open Source Framework for rapid Blockchain Infrastructure setup and provide proper doucmentation along with major customizable component like explorer, wallet and related Dapps for seting up your own private/ Semi-private blockchain.

 Following features are in plan for Nirvana upcoming releases:
  * Support of multi-cloud (AWS, Azure, GCP etc.)
- * Support of differnt Blockchain frameworks like Ethereum, NEO etc.
+ * Support of differnt Blockchain frameworks like Ethereum, EOS and hyperledger-fabric

-## Components
-* REST API Interface: Generic and simple to use API's as a wrapper on Blockchain frameworks like Ethereum.
-* Configuration Console: An interface to provide inputs for your Blockchain infrastructure setup.
-* Event Hander: It enables the DApp's for differnt events communication.

 ## Why Nirvana
- * It is easy to use.
+ * It is easy to setup/use.
- * Developers / Companies can focus on their actual Blockchain application.
+ * Provide support for multiple blockchain.

 ## About Us